YouBase/white-paper/store.md

 These servers will be owned and run by existing organizations within the highly regulated healthcare ecosystem.
 These organizations are legally and ethically prevented from engaging in privacy-jeopardizing collusion.
 We refer to them as "non cooperative entities" ("NCE"s) and they may include payers (insurance companies, governments), in-vitro diagnostic labs, patient advocates, and non-profit groups.
 These non-cooperative entities will run servers and each server will contain part of the DHT.

-[This will also add to efficiency, as a limited amount of work will need to be done because similar nodes will interact frequently]
+[This will also add to efficiency, as a limited amount of work will need to be done because similar nodes will interact frequently.]

+[should we consider the impact of ultra-cheap cloud storage? consider Amazon's recent announcement of unlimited cloud storage for individuals at only $60]

 Further, the next version of the model YouBase implementation contemplates an even greater level of storage security which we refer to as:  Mutually Assured Privacy (for v2 of the UnPatients manifesto).
 In this advanced version, the recipient of the information (the doctor or medical AI) is putting his/its own private key on the line.
 Under the Mutually Assured Privacy system "uou have to protect your information as if it was your own, because it is"